 sudo systemctl status k3s

-In order the connect worker nodes to master, we need a token.
-To get to token;
+In order the connect worker nodes to the master, we need a token.
+To get to the token;

 sudo cat /var/lib/rancher/k3s/server/node-token

 Don't forget to save your token in a safe place, we'll use it later.

 Finally, run this snippet to connect your worker node to the master node;

 - token: previously grabbed the token

 sudo curl -sfL https://get.k3s.io | K3S_URL=”https://masternode:6443” K3S_TOKEN=token sh -

 To check nodes;